-Achalasia essentially refers to a failure of organized peristalsis with impaired relaxation at the level of lower oesophageal sphincter (LOS) resulting in often marked dilatation of the oesophagus and food stasis.
+Achalasia essentially refers to a failure of organised oesophageal peristalsis with impaired relaxation at the level of lower oesophageal sphincter (LOS) resulting in often marked dilatation of the oesophagus and food stasis.

 It is most frequently seen in middle and late adulthood (30-70 years of age) with no gender predilection 6.
 In most cases achalasia is idiopathic, however an identical appearance is seen in patients with Chagas disease.
 Authors differ as to whether they reserve the term achalasia for idiopathic cases, or whether they include Chagas disease.

 Typically patients present with dysphagia (which is for both solids and liquids, in comparison to dysphagia for solids only in cases of esophageal carcinoma 7), chest pain/discomfort and eventual regurgitation.
 Initially symptoms are intermittent.
 Patients may also present with a complication of long standing achalasia:

 - oesophageal carcinoma: is the most dreaded complication and is seen in approximately 5%, and most often in the mid oesophagus.
 It is thought to relate to the chronic irritation of the mucosa by stasis of food and secretions.